Thumb Base Arthritis

 Muscle wasting at the thumb base (muscles appear smaller).

-Zig-zag alignment of the thumb (with a bump at the thumb base and hyperextension at the middle thumb joint).
+Zig-zag alignment of the thumb (with a bump at the thumb base and hyperextension at the middle joint of the thumb).

 -

 It is important to correctly diagnose thumb base arthritis and exclude other causes of pain in the region of the thumb base; such as De Quervain’s syndrome (tendonitis) or arthritis of the wrist or scaphotrapeziotrapezoid joint (STTJ).
-The diagnosis is usually made on the history (your symptoms), clinical examination and X-rays.
+The diagnosis is usually made on the history (your symptoms), clinical examination and plain radiographs (X-rays).

 -